A proof of the Grothendieck-Serre conjecture on principal bundles over regular local rings containing infinite fields: Main results

 In Section~\ref{sect:proof2} we prove Theorem~\ref{MainThm2}.
 The main idea is to modify the principal bundle $\cG$ in a neighborhood of $Y$ so that $\cG$ becomes trivial.
-We give an outline of the proof in Section~\ref{sect:outline}.
-We use the technique of henselization.
-An essentially equivalent proof based on formal loops is outlined in Section~\ref{sect:loops}.
+We use the technique of Henselization.
+One can give an essentially equivalent proof based on formal loops, see~\cite[Sect.~6.2]{FedorovExotic}.

-In Section~\ref{sect:Grassm} we explain the relation to affine Grassmannians, hinting at the circle of ideas that led to the proof.

 In Section~\ref{sect:application} we give an application of Theorem~\ref{MainThm1}.